-So much has happened since I first published this pattern over two years ago.
+So much has happened since I first published this single crochet chevron blanket in mint, gray, and white pattern over two years ago.
 This chevron pattern first appeared on my blogspot website when I had the idea to write down the patterns to the blankets I was making in hopes to become a grandma.

 |Single Crochet in back loop only to get these ridges.|